qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_appearance.rst

   "spinner/upbutton/icon" => "button/image"
   "spinner/upbutton/label" => "button/label"

 As you can see the ``spinner/upbutton`` is kept in its original state.
 This allows one to just refine a specific outer part of a complex widget instead of the whole widget.
-It is also possible to include the orignal part of the ``button`` into the ``spinner/upbutton`` as well.
+It is also possible to include the original part of the ``button`` into the ``spinner/upbutton`` as well.
 This is useful to just override a few properties like seen in the following example:

 ::